 - Do not for any reason share your medication with anybody else.
 In doing so this could prove to be dangerous.

-- A & E visits and out of hours services should only take place when urgent medical attention is required.
+- Accident and Emergency (A&E) visits and out of hours services should only take place when urgent medical attention is required.
 Out of hours services should not be used to gain a second opinion.

 - If you should have any difficulties within the practice, the Practice Manager would appreciate if this is brought to her immediate attention.